Parameterized Prompt for Incremental Object Detection: Preliminaries

 where $m$ indexes the attention head, $k$ indexes the sampled keys, and $K$ is the total sampled key number ($K \ll HW$). ${\Delta {p_{mqk}}}$ and ${{A_{mqk}}}$ denote the sampling offset and attention weight of ${k^{{\text{th}}}}$ sampling point in the ${m^{{\text{th}}}}$ attention head, respectively.
 Both ${\Delta {p_{mqk}}}$ and ${{A_{mqk}}}$ are obtained via linear projection over the query feature ${z_q}$.

-The multi-head attention mechanism's global attention ensures that features interact fully with the added prompts.
-In contrast, in the deformable attention mechanism, each feature interacts only with a limited number of positions, making it difficult to focus on the information in the additional prompts.
-Therefore, we introduce the prompts only in the multi-head attention mechanism, which is used for object query interaction in the decoder.
+To the best of our knowledge, there is currently no research integrating prompts into deformable attention mechanisms.
+The difficulty lies in the fact that deformable attention is a spatially local attention structure, while prompt interaction requires a global attention structure, making their integration challenging.
+Therefore, we only introduce prompts in the multi-head attention mechanism, which is used for object query interaction in the decoder.